-After the mask is made, you will have a CT scan which is done with the mask on.
-The radiographers will put some marks on the mask so that when you return for your radiotherapy treatment it will be possible to have you lying in exactly the same position.
-It is important that if you are uncomfortable or struggling with the position, you tell the radiographers.
+After the mask is made, you will have a CT scan which is carried out with the mask on.
+The radiographers will put some marks on the mask to guide them when you return for your radiotherapy treatment.
+It is important that if you are uncomfortable or struggling with the position, you inform the radiographers.

-After your CT scan the radiographers will give you the details of your first radiotherapy treatment appointment and show you where the CyberKnife suite is.
+After your CT scan, the radiographers will give you the details of your first radiotherapy treatment appointment and show you where the CyberKnife suite (Radiotherapy room 9) is.